Induction treatment for childhood acute lymphoblastic leukaemia (ALL)

 Having chemotherapy

 The nurses on the ward give most of your child’s chemotherapy through a vein.
 At first, the nurses give the chemotherapy through a cannula.
-This is a small tube that is put into your child’s hand or arm.
+This is a small tube that is usually put into your child’s hand or arm.

 Photograph of child’s cannula in the hand